 /**

-* Return the appropriate alias for the given meta type if applicable.
+* Returns the appropriate alias for the given meta type if applicable.

 *